jundalisay/spblist/content/en/social/economics/adam-smith-mistake.md

 This eventually led to the entry of Communism in the most populous country in the world, which killed so many Chinese (Great Leap Forward) and has made mainland China fundamentally anti-Western.

+## Update April 2025: Trump's Trade War

+The Trade War by the US exposes the real foundation of Western morals which is utility.
+Trump is willling to sacrifice his allies and friends just to be materially wealthy.

+This is opposite of Smith's principles which are based on fellow-feeling and friendship, and low profits.